RichardValerosoUniverse/The-Valeroso-City/README.md

 Before you begin this journey, you must internalize this truth: **Once you embark on a credit journey, you are in the credit world and reality already.** Your financial actions, both good and bad, have real and lasting consequences.
 Every payment, every balance, and every application will be recorded and shared with the **Credit Information Corporation (CIC)**.
 This information will influence your financial life for years to come, affecting your ability to get a loan for a home, a car, or even a small business.
 Therefore, this is not a game or a test; it is a commitment to lifelong financial responsibility that is in line with your whole being.

-**The SuperHighness Timeline: A Marathon of Maturity and Responsibility**

-"The SuperHighness Way" understands that the journey to financial mastery is deeply personal.
-It is not about being early or being too late.
-It couples with a lot of considerations: your financial standing, your personal goals, and your unique journey in life.

-When it comes to age, the main requirements are **maturity and responsibility**.
-You can be 21 or 30, 35 or 40.
-The age at which you start is less important than your dedication and readiness to stand by the commitment.
-It is far better to delay getting your first credit product and be fully prepared, than to rush into it and make a mistake that could take years to correct.

 **A Lifetime of Responsibility: Credit Activity Can't Be Erased**

 Your credit card activity is a permanent part of your financial history.
 It's a lifetime commitment.
 Mistakes, once recorded by the CIC, can be difficult to remove and may follow you for years.
 Therefore, it is always better to be late in getting a credit card than to rush into a commitment you aren't ready for. **"The SuperHighness Way"** is about building a foundation that lasts, because life is forever in the SuperHighness Way.